anjjriit/view-maker/README.md

 If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.
-You simply input a model name, master page name and template type (plain, basic, or dt), and the the view folder and the views are made for you instantly.
+You simply input a model name, master page name and template type (plain, basic, or dt), and the view folder and the views are made for you instantly.

 ## Install